 Spondylolisthesis is a spinal condition that affects the lower vertebrae (spinal bones).
-This disease causes one of the lower vertebra to slip forward onto the bone directly beneath it.
+This disease causes one of the lower vertebras to slip forward onto the bone directly beneath it.
 This is a painful condition, but it is treatable in most cases.
 Both therapeutic and surgical methods may be used.
-Proper exercise techniques can help keep this condition from developing.
+Proper exercise techniques can help you avoid this condition.

 The symptoms of spondylolisthesis vary.
-Patients with mild cases may not have any symptoms.
+People with mild cases may not have any symptoms.
 However, people with severe cases may be unable to perform daily activities.
 Some of the most common symptoms are:

 - persistent lower back pain